 Ever since I discovered carrds I've loved making them!
 They were so fun to design.
 Most people use them to dislpay links to their social medias or to display DNIs/BYFs and abouts, but they can function just like a mini website!
 I used my Carrd to share information about my orginal characters and their world.
 They do limit the amount of elements you can use however, and now that I can use HTML/CSS and have a Neocities, I dont have use for Carrd anymore.
 Eventually I would like to put up a page about my characters since my story has changed from the Carrd shown here.

 While first learning HTML, before I made my more serious note pages, I made a page with my little experiments.
 Considering how fleshed out my site is now, I thought it would be cute to see my very first attempt at a personal webpage ^^

-Click here or the image to the side for the full page!
+Select the image or this link for the full page!

 Each of my html and css notepages were styled differently, and I had a lot of fun making this one celestial themed!

 As you can see its very similar to my homepage, down to the font, borders, background, and most notably, the layered purple header divider that turns gold on hover.